 Managing a crowdfunding campaign may be time-intensive, but it doesn’t have to be overwhelming.
-To understand everything that goes into a Kickstarter campaign and keep yourself on track, here is a basic overview and checklist of steps you’ll need to take to set yourself up for a successful crowdfunding campaign.
+To understand everything that goes into a crowdfunding campaign and keep yourself on track, here is a basic overview and checklist of steps you’ll need to take to set yourself up for a successful crowdfunding campaign.

 Pre-Launch Kickstarter checklist